 and API protection

 are two terms often used interchangeably in cybersecurity.
 However, these terms refer to distinct yet overlapping concepts.
-You can secure your APIs all day along but clever hackers will always find a way to business logic launch attacks on perfectly coded APIs.
+You can secure your APIs all day along but clever hackers will always find a way to launch attacks on perfectly coded APIs.
 This is why organizations need to protect APIs in addition to securing them.
-API Security
+API security

 focuses on the principles and methods used to secure an Application Programming Interface (API)

 from malicious exploits, unauthorized access, and other potential cyber threats.
 It involves a broad range of practices such as authentication, authorization, encryption, and input validation to safeguard the API.
 The goal is to ensure that only authorized entities can interact with the API and that they can only perform actions that align with their granted permissions.
 API security is about managing the risks associated with exposing APIs, which are the critical interfaces that connect systems, services, and data.

 On the other hand, API protection encompasses API security but also extends beyond it.
 While API security is more focused on preventing unauthorized access and malicious attacks, API protection involves a more holistic view of maintaining the integrity, availability, and performance of APIs.
 In addition to API security, it includes two other key components:

 - Discovery – Detecting all APIs using both inside-out and outside-in methods to know exactly where we need to apply API security tools.

 - Threat Protection – Once threats are detected, stop them in their tracks natively without relying on a third-party solution such as a WAF.
 It includes measures to protect against threats such as Denial of Service (DoS) attacks, rate limiting to manage the number of requests an API can handle, and continuous monitoring to detect any unusual activities or anomalies.